 He uses a lot of real-life examples of bank robberies and kidnappings.
 But also in areas like buying a new car.
-And he talks through some of the techniques and processes you can use to increase the chances of you getting a positive outcome in a negotiation.
+And he talks through some of the techniques and processes you can use to increase the chances of getting positive outcomes from a negotiation.

 What is a 'fair' deal?

-We particularly liked the insight he shares around the way most people are pre-programmed to be “fair” when it comes to making a deal.
+We really like the insight he shares around the way most people are pre-programmed to be “fair” when it comes to making a deal.
 “Fair” is a word loaded with subjective meaning.

 We only want what’s fair.
 It’s a fair deal.
 Your offer doesn’t seem fair.

 But most people don’t really consider what fair actually means.
-And how your interpretation of fair and someone else’s interpretation of fair can be very different.
+And how your interpretation of fair can differ greatly from someone else’s interpretation.

 In particular, we like how he challenged the perception of what “fair” is when it comes to negotiation.
 How most people think a “fair” negotiation is one of compromise.
-Where the two parties start at opposite extremes and meet in the middle.
+Where both parties start at opposite extremes, and meet in the middle.

-He gives some great examples of where this is not actually ‘fair’ at all and can lead to a bad deal.
+He gives some great examples of where this isn’t actually ‘fair’ at all and can lead to a bad deal.
 And he shows how no deal can be a better outcome than a bad deal.

 There are plenty of other great tips and tactics you can apply to your next negotiation.
 You’ll spot a good negotiator if you see them using the tips and tricks from this book.